TheHerjei/srvcheck/README.md

 **setup.sh** - Script to easily install, configure or remove srvcheck.
 At this time it can configure: package dependencies, ssh-key access for log server, automation scheduling, domain name (for log server archiviation).
 *FUTURE IMPLEMENTATIONS: choose server or client installation, config rsync client or rsyncd.*

-***TODO*** **srvmonit** - Service that act as "server" for several instance of srvcheck.
-It received the report generated from every srvcheck instances via rsync, manage the report retention policy, parse the errors and generate a "general report", with enphasys on critical errors and warnings for each "domain".
+**srvmonit** - Service that act as "server" for several instance of srvcheck.
+It received the report generated from every srvcheck instances via ssh, manage the report retention policy, parse the errors and generate a "general report", with enphasys on critical errors and warnings for each "domain".

 ## Installation

+**Client mode:**
 run on terminal as root user:
 `wget -O setup.sh "https://raw.githubusercontent.com/TheHerjei/srvcheck/main/setup.sh";chmod +x setup.sh;sh setup.sh`

 and follow onscreen instructions.

+**Server mode:**
+run on terminal as root user:
+`wget -O setup.sh "https://raw.githubusercontent.com/TheHerjei/srvcheck/main/setup.sh";chmod +x setup.sh;sh setup.sh server`

+*Note:*
+    Make sure to configure your Log server to be reachable via ssh (for over the internet application you must run srvmonit on VPS or use port-forwarding).

 ## Srvcheck Output scheme: